vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

 a bit more head/neck/shoulder tension.
 I think the reduced sleep may be a contributor to these, though not the only one, and my hope is that sleeping well on Saturday night should get things back to normal.

+UPDATE 2024-12-08: I went to sleep at 12:51 AM and woke up around 9:42 AM feeling refreshed.
+I didn't have any of the increased head/neck/shoulder tension despite doing weight-lifting and push-ups later in the day, and lugging a bunch of stuff back from Trader Joe's.
+So I think I am back to normal.